bkorkmaz29/Barcode-Generator-128a/README.md

 # Barcode-Generator-128a

 Assembly programs for generating 128-A coded barcodes.

+#Mips project
-Mips project tested with Mars 4.5 Simulator.
+Tested with Mars 4.5 Simulator.

+#x86 project
-x86 project tested with NASM assembler and gcc compiler on a Linux system.
+Tested with NASM assembler and gcc compiler on a Linux system.

-Made for Computer Architecture class in Warsaw University of Technology.
+##Made for Computer Architecture class in Warsaw University of Technology.